Accenture/accenture.github.io/_drafts/SmartOpenSpaces.md

 ## Technology selection

-For technology selection we identify:
+We used the following technologies to develop the solution:

 * Java and Python as programming languages/runtimes
 	* Device sniffing through Java ME 8 midlet or Python script (for devices that cannot run ME... yet)
 	* Data collector through Java SE 8 server
 * Bluetooth LE
 	* More precise than WiFi
-	* Not as frequently used compared with WiFi, but usage is growing fast thanks to wearables
+	* Not as frequently used compared with WiFi, but usage is growing quickly thanks to wearables
 * Single board computers
 	* Raspberry Pi A+, B+, 2 B
 	* Beaglebone Black